Periodic dynamics in superconductors induced by an impulsive optical quench: Introduction

-Even though we focus on overdamped order parameter dynamics, we will demonstrate that the electromagnetic \emph{fluctuations} in the sample exhibit coherent, oscillatory dynamics as they couple to the order parameter phase.
+Motivated by $d$-wave cuprate superconductors, here we restrict the discussion to overdamped order parameter dynamics so that the Higgs-amplitude mode is strongly damped in our modeling.
+Despite this, we will demonstrate that the electromagnetic \emph{fluctuations} in the sample exhibit coherent, oscillatory dynamics as they couple to the order parameter phase [Fig.~\ref{fig:Main}(a)].
 We consider photoexcitation with an ultrashort laser pulse, which is not tuned to a specific frequency and is not resonant with any eigenmode in the original system.
-The effect of such incoherent photoexcitation is either to suddenly partially suppress the superconducting amplitude [Scenario I, Fig.~\ref{fig:Main}a] or to promptly perturb the superconducting free energy potential [Scenario II, Fig.~\ref{fig:Main}b].
-Both scenarios result in the proliferation of plasma fluctuations through the generation of momentum conserving plasmon pairs [Fig.~\ref{fig:Main}e].
-Remarkably, even though the average electric field in the sample remains zero, the electromagnetic energy density exhibits well-defined oscillations at a frequency twice the plasmon gap [Fig.~\ref{fig:Main}c].
-Such oscillations are well understood as two-plasmon impulsive stimulated Raman scattering, similar to what has been done for pairs of squeezed phonons in ferroelectrics~\cite{garrett1997vacuum}, implying that plasmons do not merely ``heat up'' after the photoexcitation, but their vacuum is also being coherently squeezed [Fig.~\ref{fig:Main}f,g].
+The laser frequency is assumed to be much larger than any frequency of the relevant collective modes.
+Such an impulsive optical quench couples only to symmetry-even modes and, in particular, results in the proliferation of plasma fluctuations through the generation of momentum conserving plasmon pairs [Fig.~\ref{fig:Main}(c)].
+Remarkably, even though the average electric field in the sample remains zero, the electromagnetic energy density exhibits well-defined oscillations at a frequency twice the plasmon gap [Fig.~\ref{fig:Main}(e)].
+Such oscillations are well understood as two-plasmon impulsive stimulated Raman scattering, similar to what has been done for pairs of squeezed phonons in ferroelectrics~\cite{garrett1997vacuum}.
+The plasmons do not merely ``heat up'' after the photoexcitation, as their vacuum state is also being coherently squeezed [Fig.~\ref{fig:Main}(d) and~(e)].
 Physically, this phenomenon is analogous to exciting electromagnetic modes in a cavity with moving mirrors \cite{moore1970quantum,lahteenmaki2013dynamical,Marios19}.
 In the latter case, the system builds up strong electric field fluctuations with random phases.
-As a result, averaging over ensemble gives zero expectation value of the field but finite energy density.
+As a result, averaging over ensemble gives zero expectation value of the field but a nonzero energy density.
 A special feature of our system is the finite gap in the plasmon spectrum.
 Even though a whole continuum of $(k,-k)$-plasmon pairs gets excited, the total energy density picks up the net periodic dynamics with frequency twice the spectrum gap.